tamagui/tamagui/next.md

 Roadmap

+  - container queries
+  - // enable shorthand for not having to switch modes to test when disabled by default
   - native should probably avoid all optimization when it can't flatten or else pass in a __optimized attribute, otherwise its duplicating the style processing by putting __style with all the defaults + re-adding it at runtime
   - have tamagui automatically build your components?
   - `variantsOnly: true` on styled(), removes types for anything but variants (and className/theme etc)